Hutch-Johnson/Protein-Language-Models/README.md

 This repo includes a collection of notebooks and code for comparing ESM2 and ProGen2 protein language models (PLMs).
 The focus in on fine-tuning these PLMs using low rank adaptation (LoRA).

-There is a .yml file `PMLenv.yml` containing the necessary Python packages.
-The file `plm_compare_esm.py` and `plm_compare_progen2.py` contain fucntions for initiating ESM and ProGen models respectively.
-Along with functions for storing log-probabilities matrices, ref_log_probs, llr_matrix into a dictionary.
-Then there are functions for saving the dictionaries as .pickle files.

 ## Repository Structure

 ```text